salva/py-msgraphfs/README.md

 - No internal locking.
 Locks must be used to ensure the consistence of the data structures used internally by the program.

-- No support for upload sessions.
-That means that files larger than 4MB will fail to upload (resulting in data lost).

 - Several other unknown bugs.

 Some of these bugs may be quite easy to fix, and just there because of